-The above (x) is the gate, they have their own weight, and sometimes have activation function.
+The above (x) is the gate, they have their own weight and sometimes have activation functions.
 On each sample, they decide whether to pass the data, erase the memory, and so on.

-You can find more comprehensive explaination of LSTM here:
+You can find a more comprehensive explanation of LSTM here:

 The lack of an output gate makes it easier to repeat the same output multiple times based on a specific input.
 It is now most often used in sound (music) and speech synthesis.